-4. Select File from the Category drop-down list.
+4. Select File Tab from the Choose commands from drop-down list.

 5. Select the Save As function in the Category list and SEPARATOR in the Context Menu list.

 6. Click Add to add the Save As function after the separator.